Hidnish/Milestone-Project-3-damovies/static/docs/TESTING.md

 #### HTML

-HTML code was passed through [HTML Validator](https://validator.w3.org/).
+HTML code was passed through [HTML Validator](https://validator.w3.org/) via URI.
+- 'Profile' page could not be tested via URI.
+As a solution I have removed the jinja code and copy-pasted the code directly in the validator.
 - No errors found or warnings shown

 <br>